A friend of mine had been applying to jobs prior to the pandemic, and he hadn’t landed a single interview.

 And you know what they say… ain’t no recruiter got time for that.

 But seriously, they don’t—not in a metrics-driven world, where companies are obsessed with automating everything to do things as fast as possible, even at the cost of quality.

-Rather than manually reviewing each resume, recruiters and hiring managers search for resumes based on keywords, or have the system filter or automatically rank applicants.
+Rather than manually reviewing each resume, recruiters and hiring managers using an ATS search for resumes based on keywords, or have the system filter or automatically rank applicants.

-In many cases, recruiters use the technology to do a first pass of resumes, meaning you can be removed from consideration by an algorithm without ever being reviewed by a human.
+In many cases, recruiters rely on the technology to do a first pass of resumes, meaning you can be removed from consideration by an algorithm without ever being reviewed by a real person.

-While there hundreds of ATS on the market, most of them list the same features.
-Understanding them is key to landing an interview.
-Here are the big ones that will determine whether a human ever sees your resume.
+While there are hundreds of ATS on the market, most of them list the same features.
+Understanding them is key to landing an interview, so here are the big ones that will determine whether a human ever sees your resume.

 Comprehensive Candidate Profiles

 Many ATS will automatically create a comprehensive, wildly detailed profile of you based on your digital footprint and other “public” information.
 All they need is your email address to populate every piece of available content about you online.